slothelle/cryptozoologist/README.md

 ### Generate a random color, animal, clothing item, or measure of quantity

-These dictionaries will also follow your configuration settings (see below), _except for your delimeter_ (the delimeter is not used here).
+These dictionaries will also follow your configuration settings (see below), _except for your delimiter_ (the delimiter is not used here).

 ```ruby
 Cryptozoologist::Dictionary.animals.sample # => 'sun bear'